Machine Learning (In) Security: A Stream of Problems: Introduction

-In order to improve the process of continuously updating a \ac{ML} cybersecurity solution, the adoption of stream learning (also incremental learning or online learning) algorithms are recommended so they can operate in real time using a reasonable amount of resources, considering that we have limited time and memory to process each new sample incrementally, predict samples at anytime, and adapt to changes~\cite{MOA-Book-2018}.
-However, the majority of works in the literature do not consider these challenges when proposing a solution, which makes them not feasible in the reality.
-Thus, many cybersecurity researches are not related to real-world problems and are not focused on ``machine learning that matters''~\cite{DBLP:journals/corr/abs-1206-4656}.
+To improve the process of continuously updating an \ac{ML} cybersecurity solution, the adoption of stream learning (also incremental learning or online learning) algorithms are recommended so they can operate in real-time using a reasonable amount of resources, considering that we have limited time and memory to process each new sample incrementally, predict samples at any time, and adapt to changes~\cite{MOA-Book-2018}.
+However, many works in the literature do not consider these challenges when proposing a solution, which makes them not feasible in reality. \reviewdtrap{Thus, multiple cybersecurity research papers cannot be straightforwardly applied to solve real-world problems and sometimes are not focused on ``machine learning that matters''~\cite{DBLP:journals/corr/abs-1206-4656}, i.e., there is a high discrepancy between research and practice~\cite{Apruzzese_2023}. }